 What do I need to provide as proof of my degree qualification, for an eligibility application?

-1: You must have obtained a valid medical degree, recognised by the GMC, by the start of the programme, i.e. by 3rd August 2022.
+1: You are required to have a valid medical degree, recognised by the GMC by the start of the programme, in August.
 You do not need to have obtained the degree at the time of making the eligibility application.

 If, at the time of application, you have not yet qualified or graduated:

-At the point in the eligibility application form, where you are asked to upload your degree certificate, you must upload a copy of the Dean’s statement instead.
-You will also need to upload the Dean’s statement again at any other point where the application form asks you to do so.
+Whilst completing the eligibility application form, you are asked to upload your degree certificate, here you must upload a copy of the Dean’s statement instead.
+There is a further section in the application form that requires you to upload the Deans statement again.

 If, at the time of application, you have already qualified, graduated and received a certificate:

-At the point in the eligibility application form, where you are asked to upload your degree certificate, you must upload a copy of the certificate provided to you by your Medical School, as part of your graduation.
+In the section of the application where you are asked to upload your degree certification you are required to submit a copy of the certificate issued by your Medical School as part of your graduation.

 If, at the time of application, you have already qualified and graduated but have not yet received a certificate:

 You must upload a letter from your Dean confirming your qualification with your Eligibility application.
-This letter must be laid out as described in appendix 2 of the Eligibility Guidance (which can be found on the Eligibility application page).
-This letter is not a replacement for the Dean’s statement, which will need to be uploaded at any point where the application form asks you to do so.
+Please refer to the Eligibility Applicant Guidance for details on how to do this.
+This letter is not a replacement for the Dean’s statement.

 My degree certificate is not in English, can I still apply?